Perry Hannah: Political career

-Family
+Personal life and death

 In 1852, Hannah married Anna Amelia Flint of New York City.
 Together, they had three children: Julius (born 1858), Claribel (born 1864), and Hattie (born 1874).
 After living in a small cottage, the family moved into a new mansion located on Sixth Street in Traverse City.
 The mansion was completed in 1893, and continued to house members of the Hannah family until 1937.

-Death and legacy

 Hannah died at age 79 on August 16, 1904, at his home in Traverse City, after suffering a stroke.
 His funeral took place on August 25, and was buried at Traverse City's Oakwood Cemetery.
 After his death, his son Julius took over operations of the family company.

+Legacy

 Hannah's name can still be found throughout the Traverse City area.
 Hannah Park and Hannah Avenue in Traverse City both bear his name.
 Additionally, the small hamlet of Hannah and Hannah Road, in nearby Mayfield Township was also named after him.

 Perry Hannah's Mansion on Sixth Street in Traverse City continues to be preserved, and today is home to Reynolds-Jonkhoff Funeral Home.
 The home has operated as a funeral home since 1937.

 In 2015, a statue of Hannah was unveiled at the corner of Sixth and Union Streets in downtown Traverse City.
 A plaque honoring him as the "Father of Traverse City" is also at the site, now known as the "Perry Hannah Plaza".